 The Dam and Seawall Repair or Removal Fund was established in 2013 by the Massachusetts Legislature to promote public health, public safety, and ecological restoration.
 Additional funds have also been supplemented the program with monies authorized in the EEA Environmental Bond.

-One is a grant program to support the completion of designs and permit applications to repair or remove dams, seawalls and other coastal infrastructure, and levees.
-Municipalities and nonprofit organizations are eligible to apply.
+RFR ENV 24 DS 01 is a grant program to design and permit projects to repair or remove dams, seawalls and other coastal infrastructure, and levees.

 Project funding is also available from a variety of federal, state, and private sources.
 Use the appropriate guide to help locate potential funding sources, especially for costs not covered by this Fund: